Updated on December 16, 2024 12:57:24 PM

 Under Income Tax Act 1961, Section 56(2)(x), where any person receives from any person after the 1st day of April 2017 any sum of money, without consideration, the aggregate value of which exceeds fifty thousand rupees, the whole of the aggregate value of such sum shall be taxable under the head "Income from other sources".
 The given clause shall not apply to the following persons mentioned underneath:-

 Gift Deed and Will are used for the same purpose but in a different way.
 Will operates only after the death of the testator and within his/her lifetime, it can be revoked or changed multiple times.
-Also, Will doesn’t need to be registered; only the testator signature is sufficient.
+Also, Will doesn’t need to be registered only the testator signature is sufficient.

 Whereas Gift Deed once registered cannot be revoked.
 It is more beneficial in cases, where one fears that after his/her demise there will be tension among family members regarding property ownership.
 It is much better to transfer property through Gift Deeds so as to avoid any future legal dispute or family troubles.
 Also, since Gift Deeds are registered documents, they serve as valid legal proof in case any dispute arises at a later stage.